Profit and loss questions with solutions Profit and Loss aptitude questions and Answers

 • 30%

-Q8: A man sells two articles for 9180 each.
-On one he gains 8% and on the other he loses 15%.
-His overall profit or loss is?
+Q8: An investor sells two plots for ₹9,180 each.
+On one plot, he gains 8%, but on the other, he loses 15%.
+What is his overall monetary loss in the entire transaction?

 • 940 Loss